-The term 'Portfolio Income' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Portfolio Income' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Portfolio income proves to be money that is actually brought in from a group of investments.
 The portfolio commonly includes all of the various types of investments that an investor owns.
 These include bonds, stocks, mutual funds, and certificates of deposit.
 These various financial instruments earn a variety of different types of passive income, such as dividends, interest income, and capital gain distributions.
 Such portfolio income returns are generated by the holdings of the various investment products in the portfolio.

 Portfolio income varies with the types of investments that an investor picks.
 You as an investor will commonly look at two different factors when assembling a portfolio for portfolio income.
 These turn out to be the money that the investment itself will produce, which is also known as an investment’s return, and the investment’s risk level that it contains.

 As an example, stocks are frequently deemed to be investments with considerable risk, yet the other side of the risk return equation is that they provide income from a company’s dividends, or distribution earnings returned to the shareholders, as well as an increase in the stock price as the stock value gains with time.
 Certificates of deposit and bonds create interest income that is paid out on the investment that you hold.
 Still different kinds of investments produce other types of income, although this depends on the characteristics of the investment in question.